 In Australia, it is commonly spread through sharing unsterile needles, syringes and other injecting drug equipment.
 There is currently no vaccine to prevent hepatitis C infection, but the latest treatment regime is effective for more than 90 per cent of people.

 Since March 2016, the Australian government funds some of the most effective Hepatitis C anti-viral medications through the Australian Pharmaceutical Benefits Scheme.
-There was previously no funding, hence treatment was too expensive and beyond the reach of most Australians.
 Treatment can help decrease inflammation of the liver, minimise long term complications of chronic liver disease and liver cancer, and possibly prevent transmission.

 Many people may not feel ill when first infected with hepatitis C. Others may find their urine becomes dark and their eyes and skin turn yellow (this is known as jaundice), or they may experience a minor flu-like illness.
 These symptoms may disappear within a few weeks, but this does not necessarily mean that the infection has been cleared.

-Twenty to 30 per cent of people who have been infected may clear the virus from their blood with no treatment within six months.
+20 to 30 % of people who have been infected may clear the virus from their blood with no treatment within six months.
 These people no longer have the hepatitis C virus and are not infectious, but will still have hepatitis C antibodies in their blood life-long.
 Hepatitis C antibodies signify past, cleared infection, but do not offer any immunity against hepatitis C so people can become reinfected after clearing the virus, or after treatment.

 In many cases, people who have chronic hepatitis C do not feel ill.